 Put the fried rice aside and prepare a new well-oiled frying pan on low to medium heat for the omelette.

 To make the omelette for this omurice recipe, add the milk, eggs, salt, and pepper in a bowl and whisk to combine.

 (Pictured is just one serving, but you can mix the full amount of ingredients together and separate it into 4 servings.
 A small smattering of cheese is also optional if you like a cheesy omelette!)

 On low heat, pour one fourth of the egg mix into the pan, cook it gently, and flip to seal the other side.

 On top of the omelette, add one serving of fried rice, roughly in the shape of a football or oval.

 Gently fold the omelette over to encase the fried rice.
 Be careful, it can be fragile.
 Try not to tear the omelette!

 Carefully transfer to a plate, and drizzle with ketchup or your favorite sauce.

-To make a Kichi Kichi inspired Japanese omelette, the main difference is in how you prepare the eggs.
-The aim is to not overcook the eggs; they should retain moisture so that the interior of the omelette is like soft scrambled eggs with a bit of oozing to them.
+To make a Kichi Kichi-inspired Japanese omelette, the main difference is in how you prepare the eggs.
+The aim is to not overcook the eggs; they should retain moisture so that the interior of the omelette is like soft scrambled eggs with a bit of ooze to them.

 Kichi Kichi omurice isn’t exactly one of those stock standard, easy Japanese recipes to do, but with some practice, you can make a Kichi Kichi style omelette at home!